Chandigarh reports 13 fresh Covid cases

-Chandigarh: The city witnessed 13 new cases of Covid on Sunday, taking the active caseload to 72.
-While there was no fresh fatality, eight patients recovered from the disease.
-The virus has claimed 1,165 lives in the city so far. —TNS
+Chandigarh: The city witnessed 13 fresh Covid cases on Wednesday, taking the active caseload to 77.
+While there was no fresh fatality, 16 patient recovered from the disease.
+The virus has claimed 1,165 lives in the city so far. — TNS

 Tribune Shorts